 Create a Physical Reminder

 One method to help keep you on track is creating a physical reminder of your goals.
 For example, make use of an inspiration board.
 In addition, consider tracking your failures and successes on a day-to-day basis.
-Be sure to write down whether you failed or succeeded in regards to your goal.
+Be sure to write down whether you failed or succeeded in regard to your goal.
 If your goal is to lose weight, write your weight down first thing in the morning and right before bed.
 If your aim is to improve flexibility, track which days and at what frequency you stretched.
 These daily reminders will help hold you accountable.

 Create Realistic Milestones

 When setting a goal, choose milestones that are specific.
 If you want to lose or gain weight, it should be a number.
-If it is flexibility, it should be related to a single pose, like splits.
+If it is flexible, it should be related to a single pose, like splits.
 In other words, your goal should be measurable.
 The same applies to the milestones you set along the way.
 By setting milestones, you are working to meet smaller goals versus one single goal.
 It will seem much more obtainable and help spur you forward.
 When setting milestones, they too should be specific and measurable.
 Don’t set yourself up for failure from the get-go.

 Along the way, be sure to reward yourself for the small successes.
 When you do reward yourself, be sure to do it in a way that does not conflict with your resolution.
 This can be a slippery slope!
 For example, if your goal is weight loss, don’t reward yourself with food; doing so would be counterproductive and reverse the effect of all your hard work.
 Instead, treat yourself to some much needed rest and relaxation or self-care.
 Find something that doesn’t compromise your ability to meet your goal.